vishu1807/follow-along-e-commerce/README.md

 Welcome to Milestone 19 of our project! 🎉 In this milestone, we focused on creating the frontend for the cart page, allowing users to view products and manage quantities directly within the cart.
 Additionally, we developed backend endpoints to handle increasing and decreasing product quantities.

-# Milestone 20 - Profile Page & User Data Endpoint
+# Milestone 20 - Profile Page & User Data Display

-Welcome to Milestone 20 of our project! 🎉 In this milestone, we focused on creating the backend endpoint to send all user data via email, as well as building a frontend profile page to display the user data.
-The profile page shows the user's profile photo, name, email, and addresses.
-Additionally, we added a button for users to add a new address.
+Welcome to Milestone 20 of our project! 🌟 In this milestone, we focused on creating a user profile page where we can display all the user data fetched from the backend.
+Additionally, we developed an API endpoint to send user data, which includes details like name, profile photo, email, and addresses.

-# Milestone 21 - Address Input Form
+# Milestone 21: Address Form Frontend

-Welcome to Milestone 21 of our project! 🎉 In this milestone, we focused on creating the frontend page for the address input form.
-Users can now enter their address details, including country, city, address line 1, address line 2, zip code, and address type.
+Welcome to Milestone 21!
+In this milestone, we will create a frontend page form to input address details such as country, city, address1, address2, zip code, and address type.
+This form will be part of the profile page and allow users to add their address easily.

-Additionally, we implemented functionality to store the inputted address in a state and navigate to the address form page when the "Add Address" button is clicked in the user profile.

-# Milestone 22 - Save Address in User Profile
+# Milestone 22: Backend Endpoint for Storing Address in User Profile

-Welcome to Milestone 22 of our project! 🎉 In this milestone, we focused on creating a backend endpoint that allows users to save their address directly into their user profile.
-We developed the necessary endpoint to receive the address from the frontend and update the user’s profile in the database by adding the address to the user’s address array.
+Welcome to Milestone 22!
+In this milestone, we will focus on creating a backend endpoint that will receive the address data from the frontend form and save it in the user profile in the database.
+This step will allow users to have their address data stored and linked to their profile.

+# Milestone 23: Place Order Functionality

+Welcome to Milestone 23!
+In this milestone, we focused on implementing the "Place Order" functionality, which includes creating a button inside the cart to place an order, creating a select address page, and writing a backend schema to store order details.
+This milestone helps in understanding the flow of placing an order and handling addresses in an e-commerce application.

+# Milestone 24: Order Confirmation Page

+Welcome to Milestone 24!
+In this milestone, we focused on creating the "Order Confirmation" page, where we display the products being ordered, the selected delivery address, and the total price of the cart.
+This step is essential in the checkout process and helps users review their order before finalizing the purchase.

+# Milestone 25: Place Order Endpoint

+Welcome to Milestone 25!

+In this milestone, we focus on creating a backend endpoint to place an order.
+This involves setting up an API endpoint that will allow users to place orders by providing product, user, and address details.

+# Milestone 26: Get User Orders Endpoint

+Welcome to Milestone 26!

+In this milestone, we focus on creating a backend endpoint to retrieve all orders placed by a user.
+This involves setting up an API endpoint that allows users to fetch all their previous orders based on their email.

-# Milestone 23 🚀
+# Milestone 27: My Orders Page

-## Overview
+Welcome to Milestone 27!

-In this milestone, we will:
+In this milestone, we focused on creating the frontend page that displays all user orders.
-- Add a *"Place Order"* button in the cart.
-- Create a *Select Address* page for choosing a delivery address.
-- Write a *Mongoose schema* for storing order details.

-## Steps
-1. Add a *Place Order* button in the cart that navigates to the Select Address page.
-2. Create a *Select Address* page displaying all saved addresses with a selection option.
-3. Implement a *backend endpoint* to fetch user addresses.

-### Note
-This milestone helps in understanding how to implement the *place order* functionality.

-# Milestone 24 🚀
+# Milestone 28: Cancel Order Feature

-## Overview
+Welcome to Milestone 28!

-In this milestone, we will create an *Order Confirmation* page to display order details.
+ In this milestone, we focused on adding a cancel order feature to the my-orders page and creating a backend endpoint for handling order cancellations.

+# Milestone 29: Integrating PayPal Payment Gateway

-## Steps
+## Overview 🌟
-1. Show all *products* being ordered.
-2. Display the *selected delivery address*.
-3. Show the *total cart value*.
-4. Add a *"Place Order"* button at the bottom.

-### Note
-This milestone helps in understanding how to implement the *place order* functionality.
+Welcome to Milestone 29 of the project!
+In this milestone, we are learning how to integrate the PayPal API to enable online payments in our application.